DeanDodds/MilestoneProject2/README.md

 - <a href="https://www.adobe.com/uk/creativecloud/renew/resubscribe-cci.html?mv=search&mv=search&sdid=NYTLQZ47&ef_id=CjwKCAiAl-6PBhBCEiwAc2GOVBVVZWAM7BSlwfKAnfOwXnRkvfkZi8jooQjOrIjBJtMIUCE3M9zzIBoCbTEQAvD_BwE:G:s&s_kwcid=AL!3085!3!436521415410!e!!g!!photoshop!10105625998!106997352408&gclid=CjwKCAiAl-6PBhBCEiwAc2GOVBVVZWAM7BSlwfKAnfOwXnRkvfkZi8jooQjOrIjBJtMIUCE3M9zzIBoCbTEQAvD_BwE">Photoshop:</a>
     Used to create logo and resize images.
 - <a href="https://jquery.com/">JQuery:</a>
-    Used with both Boostrap 5.
+    Used with both Boostrap 5 and to develop the website.
 - <a href="https://gitpod.io/">Gitpod: </a>
     Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - <a href="https://github.com/">GitHub:</a>